ntop/ntopng/doc/src/alerts/developing_alerts.rst

 	end

 	return host_alert_http_contacts

 This example contains all the information needed in order to show the alert on the corresponding page of the ntopng GUI.
 Function :code:`host_alert_http_contacts.format` takes care of creating the respective message that will be displayed.

-As seen before, we need to specify an unique alert key both in Lua and C++ files,
+As seen before, we need to specify an unique alert key both in Lua and C++ files.

 Next thing to do is to define the alert key of the new alert, inside :code:`scripts/lua/modules/alert_key/host_alert_keys.lua`